bnei/bdrc_fitter/README.md

 <br/>

 ## Contributing
+Pull Requests are welcome.
 Note that this project is only provided in the event it is useful to others.
 Accordingly, it is not necessarily under active development.
 <br/>
 <br/>